saurabh10041998/picoCTF-solutions/cache_me_outside/notes.md

 4. mmap asks for pages that are marked PROT_NONE, which acts as hint to the kernel that it only needs to reserve the address range for the region; it doesn't yet need the kernel attach memory to it.
 ```
 *By Default, the maximum size of a subheap -and therefore the region of memory reserved for the subheap to grow into is 1MB on 3 bit processes and 64MB on 64 bit processes*

+- Intial heap grow using sbrk --> the heap manager emulates growing of subheap into reseved address range by mannually calling `mprotect` to change pages in the region from **PROT_NONE** to **PROT_READ | PROT_WRITE**
+- This causes kernel to to **attach** memory to address space --> subheap growing.
+The subheap grows until whole mmap region is full.
+- When entire subheap is exhausted then arena allocates another subheap.
+- This allows secondary arenas to grow indefinitely until process run out of memory.